gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 This section defines the new chunk types that will be used to transport encrypted SCTP payload.
-{{sctp-encryption-chunk-newchunk-crypt}} illunstrates the new chunk type.
+{{sctp-encryption-chunk-newchunk-crypt}} illustrates the new chunk type.

 ~~~~~~~~~~~ aasvg
 +------------+-----------------------------+